top of page

 The noun 'jubilation' traces its origins to the Latin word 'jubilatio,' which is derived from 'jubilare,' meaning 'to shout for joy' or 'to exult.'
 This word was often used in religious and festive contexts to express exuberant joy and celebration.
 Over time, it made its way into Old French as 'jubilation,' retaining its sense of joyful exultation.
 In English, 'jubilation' emerged in the late Middle Ages and has since been used to describe the enthusiastic and exuberant celebration or expression of happiness in response to significant achievements, events, or occasions.
 It conveys a profound sense of joy and elation, often associated with milestones, victories, or moments of great importance.

-Quiz: Find the meaning of jubilation
+Quiz: Find the meaning of the noun jubilation:

 Try Again!